How to Organize Effective Mentor Meetings for Professional Growth

 Creating human connection within the workplace is one of the keys to a solid workplace culture.

-Mentorship programs are a great way to encourage building these connections among co-workers of various levels and foster professional growth at the same time.
+Workplace mentorship programs are a great way to encourage building these connections among co-workers of various levels and foster professional growth at the same time.

 The root of successful mentoring is knowing how to arrange productive mentor meetings.
 This article will dive head-first into everything you need to know about organizing an effective mentoring session.